fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-taile.md

-## Coto Sans Tai Le
+## Zoto Sans Tai Le

-Coto Sans Tai Le is a design for the Tai Le script.
+Zoto Sans Tai Le is a design for the Tai Le script.

 It contains 55 glyphs, and supports 56 characters from the Unicode blocks: Tai Le, CJK Symbols and Punctuation.